 Instances of Energy Transfer

-Honestly, I didn’t believe in any of those stories until I experienced it first hand.
+Honestly, I didn’t believe in any of those stories until I experienced them firsthand.
 During my school years, I had won creative writing contests.
-I was the national topper in English in my 10th Grade pan-Indian (CBSE board) examination.
+I topped in English Language Arts in pan-Indian examinations.
 Innately, I had a passion for the scriptures of Sanatana Dharma.
 Still, I neither had the confidence nor the acumen required to write.
 And, I most certainly didn’t have the much-needed spiritual insight.
 In essence, I was (and continue to be) just the average Joe.

-In a retreat in Canada, I raced to assist someone spreading a blanket on the meditation floor.
-The revered Om Swami, who was standing nearby, said (translated from Hindi), “Leave that (blanket) alone, I will get some other task done from you!”
+In a retreat in Canada, I raced to help someone spread a blanket on the meditation floor.
+The revered Om Swami, who was standing nearby, quipped (translated from Hindi), “Leave that (blanket) alone.
+I will get some other task done from you!”
 I was surprised and didn’t understand it at that time.

 Science or Myth?

 Even though I grasped it from experience, is there a scientific explanation for such an energy exchange?
 Can human beings transfer and obtain energy at will?
 Or is it a myth?